chapter two

 Welcome to chapter 2.
 This is where the rubber hits the road!
 By the end of this chapter, you’ll be interacting with your first very own Streamlit app!

 This book is not just about teaching you Streamlit.
-It's also about making sure you're productive with Streamlit and well-positioned to develop real-world apps.
+It’s also about helping you stay productive with Streamlit and well positioned to develop real-world apps.
 Before we jump into writing code, let’s take some time to set up your development environment.
-Specifically, we'll discuss three key considerations for your workflow: version control with Git, code editing tools, and virtual environments.
+Specifically, we’ll discuss three key workflow considerations: version control with Git, code editing tools, and virtual environments.

-We'll then examine the workflow you'll follow while coding with Streamlit so you know what to expect as you build apps throughout this book.
-With that out of the way, I'll walk you through the step-by-step process of creating your first app, a password checker.
+Next, we’ll examine the workflow you’ll follow when coding with Streamlit so you know what to expect as you build apps throughout this book.
+After that, we’ll work through a step-by-step process to create your first app: a password checker.

 Excited yet?
 Let’s dive in!